nikita-telkar/nikita-telkar.github.io/index.md

 #####  **BSc in Biomedical Genetics**

-*University of Newcastle upon Tyne, England*
+*The University of Newcastle upon Tyne, England*
 (2014 -2017)

 <br>